 • Orange - povidone, sorbitol, isomalt, magnesium stearate, aspartame, mono- and diglycerides of fatty acids, orange oil;

-• Mint - sorbitol, povidone, magnesium stearate, aspartame, mint flavor.
+• Mints - sorbitol, povidone, magnesium stearate, aspartame, mint flavor.

 Indications for use

-• Deficiency treatment and prevention of calcium and / or vitamin D3 deficiency;
+• Treatment of deficiency and prevention of calcium and/or vitamin D3 deficiency;

-• Prevention and treatment (as part of complex therapy) of osteoporosis and its complications.
+• Prevention and treatment (includes complex therapy) osteoporosis and its complications.

 Contraindications